Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/WMS service catalog/README.md

 ## How it works

-`AGSWMSService` provides an initializer called `init(url:)` that takes a URL to the WMS service.
-Once the WMS service loads using the `load(completion:)` method, obtain the `AGSWMSServiceInfo` from the loaded WMS service and an array of `AGSWMSLayerInfo` from the `AGSWMSServiceInfo`.
+`AGSWMSService` is initialized using the `init(url:)` method that takes a URL to the WMS service.
+It then loads the WMS service using the `load(completion:)` method and obtains the `AGSWMSServiceInfo` from the loaded WMS service and an array of `AGSWMSLayerInfo` from the `AGSWMSServiceInfo`.

-`AGSWMSLayer` is initialized using `init(layerInfos:)` method that takes an array of `AGSWMSLayerInfo`.
+`AGSWMSLayer` provides an initializer called `init(layerInfos:)` method that takes an array of `AGSWMSLayerInfo`.
 This sample creates WMS layers from the layer infos of the top-most layers in the WMS service.

 `AGSMap` has a property called `operationalLayers` which is a list of `AGSLayer`.
 The WMS layer is added to map's operational layers using the `add()` method and removed from map's operational layers using the `remove()` method.